the-mainspring-ai/infinitime-documentation/docs/documentation/Reports/Reports.md

 #### Saved Reports - Essential Concepts

-- Saved Reports can be created, viewed, executed, and edited by all users with access to the Report Library.
-It is not possible to limit the saved reports an individual can access on the Report Library.
-  It is however possible to expose only specific saved reports to a user via 1.)
-Use of InfiniTime
-  Escort and 2.) by configuring security to prevent the user from accessing the Report Library.
-Additional details on Escort and Escort Window Design can be found in the [Escort Section](../Escort/Escort_Overview.md#esc01_Escort_Overview) of this document.
-Additional details on configuring security rights within InfiniTime can be found in the [Security Section](../Security/Security_Overview.md#sec01_Security_Overview) of this document.
-- Saved Reports should be configured for all day to day, week to week, and payroll related tasks / functions as appropriate for your organization.
-In this way, Supervisors and InfiniTime Administrators can quickly access relevant Time and Attendance Details based on your organization's specific implementation of available InfiniTime Features.
-  For example, most customers choose to create saved reports for their preferred timecard reports for both Current Pay Period and Last Pay Period.
+- All users with Report Library access can create, view, run, and edit any saved report
+- While you can't restrict access to specific reports within the Report Library, you can:

+  1. Use InfiniTime Escort to show only certain reports to specific users
+  2. Use security settings to block Report Library access entirely

+  See the [Escort](../Escort/Escort_Overview.md#esc01_Escort_Overview) and [Security](../Security/Security_Overview.md#sec01_Security_Overview) sections for details.

+- Set up Saved Reports for routine tasks like:

+  - Daily operations
+  - Weekly reviews
+  - Payroll processing

+  This helps supervisors and administrators quickly access common reports, such as current and previous pay period timecards.

+#### Tips and Best Practices

-- Supervisors for specific Departments, Locations, etc. should include a unique Label in their saved reports such as their Department or Location Name such that all other supervisors are aware they specifically created the report for their use.
+- When creating saved reports for specific departments or locations, supervisors should include a unique label (such as their Department or Location name) to help other supervisors identify who created and uses these reports.
-- Supervisors and InfiniTime
-  Administrators should exercise caution when altering a saved report they did not initially create, especially if the report is configured to automatically email on a regular basis.
-Remember - another user may be performing specific actions such as reviewing employee timecards or personnel review based on the report.
-- There is no limit to the number of saved reports that can be created for each report within InfiniTime.

 ### Customizing the Report Library

-Reports are organized into categories on the Report Library Table for ease of use.
-Customers may choose to add additional report categories to the report library for specific users or organizational units (IE:
-Departments / Divisions / etc.) Default Reports, as included with the InfiniTime Software, may then be copied and moved to user created report categories.
-A brief description of each report category included within InfiniTime is provided below.
+You can:

+- Create custom report categories for specific users or departments
+- Copy default InfiniTime reports to these custom categories
+- Organize reports in a way that makes sense for your organization

+Here are the standard report categories included with InfiniTime:

-- Employee Information Reports
-  - This set of reports provides information on employees that is not related to Time Activity.
+- Employee Information Reports - Provides information on employees that is not related to Time Activity.
 Examples include Employee accruals, comments, and an employee list.
 - Job Cost Reports - Designed
   for reviewing Job and Task hours distributions.
 Intended for labor costing analysis.
 The Job Cost Reports Category will not be displayed